kartonfarkas/api_docs/source/suite/contacts/removing_contacts_from_contact_list.rst

 Removing Contacts from a Contact List
 =====================================

-This removes contacts from the contact list which can be used as recipient source for the email.
+This removes contacts from the contact list.

 Endpoint
 --------